-As a parent, you undoubtedly are concerned about your student's experience at college and the choices he or she may make.
+As a parent, you undoubtedly are concerned about your student's experience at college and the choices they may make.
 Hopefully this page can answer some of your questions.

-For your student, making the transition from high school or community college to a university may seem like an imposing challenge.
+For your student, making the transition from high school or transferring to the university may seem like an imposing challenge.
 Perhaps these questions have arisen: